aary/cppsockets/README.md

 ### Installation

-To install this library in your system type the following make command
+To install this library in your system type the following make command, add it as a submodule to your project and then invoke `make`
 ```
+git submodule add https://github.com/aary/cppsockets.git submodules/cppsockets
+git submodule update --init --recursive
+cd submodules/cppsockets
 make install
 ```

 This will produce an archive called cppsockets.a that you should simply move to the folder with the rest of your code.
 This will also produce symlinks to all the header files that you may need.

 The header file `SocketUtilities.hpp` should be included wherever you use the functionality provided in this library.
 Consider making a link to this library with the `-I` flag to `g++` or `clang++` when compiling.

 An example build process to use this library would be
 ```
 cd submodules/cppsockets
 make install